Per48edjes/Harvard-STAT110/README.md

 ### Summer 2021 Update

 I renewed my focus on this work after quitting my job, having found a new one, and getting tired of being in a depressive rut 🥲.
-It took me some time to get back into the swing of things, but I finished the 9th and 10th PSETs in June 2021.
+It took me some time to get back into the swing of things, but I finished the 9th and 10th PSETs in June 2021 and the last PSET in July 2021.

-The new goal is to finish the remaining PSET by August and the course (including final exam \[prep / review\]) by September.
+Two remaining tasks remain:

+- [ ] Review (and compile summary notes) for Final
+- [ ] Take practice Finals and Final

 See [here](https://www.notion.so/rdayabhai/a4d2479de42246208f15052fcc769f82?v=0311b0815fc04ee9ac8e284428ff16bc) for the Notion board with associated completion dates, commentary, and status updates.

-_Updated: June 16, 2021_
+_Updated: 2021-07-24_